dmchitra/Assessment_chitra/README.md

 Develop a Web test solution that automates a scenario, composed as BDD scenarios.
 The target for the test is the dummy web site: https://testscriptdemo.com/

-•Scenario 1: Add four items into the wishlist and add the low priced item into the cart
+Scenario 1: Add four items into the wishlist and add the low priced item into the cart

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.